scraggo/bookmarks-programming/in-progress/bootcamps.md

 - Job placement

 ## My situation
-I am a 33 year old musician looking to change careers.
 I've been learning Python and JavaScript for about a year and have worked with HTML and CSS for many years.
 I've recently decided to follow a fullstack web development track.
 This would include React.js, Node, a database language (amongst other crucial programming tools).
 I have a portfolio of small front-end projects, but am interested in making a much more impressive portfolio.
-I am looking to pay a minimum up front and defer payment until I've gained employment.

 ## Bootcamps